-A boom vang is a useful control for your mainsail, especially if it’s older and acting its age.
-That is, if it’s getting baggy and difficult to flatten, particularly when you’re pointed off the wind.
-For better performance, you need to be able to pull excess twist out of the mainsail and flatten the leech.
+A boom vang is a useful control for your mainsail, especially if the mainsail is older and acting its age.
+That is, if it’s getting baggy and is difficult to flatten, particularly when you’re pointed off the wind.
+For better performance and safety, you need to be able to pull excess twist out of the mainsail and flatten the leech.
 The best way to do that is with a boom vang.
 It has the added benefit of preventing the end of the boom from raising so high during gybes that it can snag the backstay, a potentially dangerous situation if the wind is strong enough.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.